 An ingredient found in many cough and cold remedies is finding its way into the hands of teens intent on using it to get what is described as a cheap dissociative high.
 Teen cough medicine abuse is something parents need to make themselves aware of.
 Dextromethorphan (DXM) – a synthetic ingredient found in more than 125 products, including Vicks Nyquil LiquiCaps and Dimetapp DM – is increasingly being misused by teens with ready access to what is a legal drug available without a prescription.

-“When abused, dextromethorphan takes on qualities of a dissociative drug,” the Canadian Council on Drug Abuse explains in literature to parents and others.
+“When abused, dextromethorphan takes on qualities of a dissociative drug,” the Canadian Council on Drug Abuse explains in the literature to parents and others.
 “This means that it produces feelings of detachment in a person, as well as distorting a person’s perception of sight and sound.”

 What Can Parents Do About Teen Cough Medicine Abuse?

 Start by talking to your teen about the dangers of abuse and the fact that over-the-counter medications are as dangerous as street drugs.